Argyll and Bute Visitor Levy - FAQs

 Who would collect the levy from visitors?

-Legislation requires accommodation providers to be responsible for collecting the levy from visitors and paying it to the council.
+Legislation requires accommodation providers to collect the levy from visitors and paying it to the council.
 However, much consultation and work on collection processes and systems will be required to determine how this would operate in practice, hence the long lead in time for the scheme.
 The aim would be to make this as simple as possible for businesses.

 Would the levy be included in business turnover for the VAT threshold?